-- Account usage supplied by Chaffey Dam totalled 6,023 megalitres, a 5% increase on the volume supplied in the prior reporting period, and overall the second lowest volume under water sharing plan management conditions (Figure 18). - Additionally, 738 megalitres was extracted from high flow uncontrolled flow access provisions (supplied by tributary inflows downstream of Chaffey Dam). - Tamworth (town water supply) utilised a total of 2,228 megalitres from Dungowan Dam15 (up from 374 in the prior period) and 4,919 megalitres from Chaffey Dam, a total demand of 7,147 megalitres (Figure 19).
-The average annual usage for Tamworth is 8,178 megalitres. - Average annual usage under water sharing plan management conditions (all categories of licence, including uncontrolled flow access and Dungowan Dam extractions for Tamworth) decreased to 14,373 megalitres. - Average annual usage considering only the Peel regulated river water source (excludes Dungowan extractions for the unregulated Peel) is 11,170 megalitres.
+- Account usage supplied by Chaffey Dam totalled 7,136 megalitres, an increase on the volume supplied in the prior reporting period (6,760) (Figure 18). - Tamworth (town water supply) utilised a total of 2,032 megalitres from Dungowan Dam14 (down from 2,228 in the prior period) and 5,740 megalitres from Chaffey Dam, a total demand of 7,772 megalitres (Table 19).
+The average annual usage for Tamworth is 8,144 megalitres. - Average annual usage under water sharing plan management conditions (all categories of licence, including uncontrolled flow access and Dungowan Dam extractions for Tamworth) decreased to 13,939 megalitres. - Average annual usage considering only the Peel regulated river water source (excludes Dungowan extractions for the unregulated Peel) is 10,834 megalitres.